lyw8120/picker/README.md

 # mrc2tif
 A program converts mrc format to tif format for displaying.

+# mrc2png
+A program converts mrc format to png format.

 # volMask
 volMask was designed to create mask for input volume, it can create an inverse mask for subtraction too.